rmarianski/GeoGit/manpages/_sources/shpimport.txt

 --alter							Same as the ``--add`` switch, but if the feature type of the imported features is different to that of the destination tree, the default feature type is changed and all previous features are modified to use that feature type

+--force--featuretype			Use the feature type of the features to import and do not try to adapt them to the default feature type of the destination tree